CTU-IIG/carla-simulator.nix/README.md

 To use this repository, you have to [install Nix][].

 The repository contains a [Nix flake][] with the CARLA simulator and related tools.
-Its content is as follows:
+An easy way to test it to run:

+    nix run github:CTU-IIG/carla-simulator.nix#carla-bin-0_9_15

+and in another terminal:

+    nix shell github:CTU-IIG/carla-simulator.nix#carla-py-scripts-0_9_15 --command carla-example-manual_control.py

+The full content of the flake is:
 <!-- `$ nix flake show | sed -e '1ccarla-simulator.nix'` -->
 ```
 carla-simulator.nix